blackbaud/skyux-sdk-actions/README.md

 You may append `[ci skip]` to the commit message (or pull request title when squash-merging) to instruct the action to skip all steps.
 Git tags will still release, however.

+### Using NPM trusted publishers

+The `npm-token` input is optional.
+If not provided, the action will rely on [NPM trusted publishers](https://docs.npmjs.com/trusted-publishers).

 ## Build

 ```